Holiland/angular-amplify/README.md

 ### Tiled VAE param

 - **Move to GPU**: when you are running under --lowvram or medvram, this option will help to move the VAE to GPU temporarily and move it back later.
 It needs several seconds.
+- **The two tile size params** control how large the tile should be we split for VAE encoder and decoder.
+  - Basically, larger size brings faster speed at the cost of more VRAM usage.
+We will dynamicly shrink the size to make it faster.
+  - You don't need to change the params at the first time of using.
+It will recommend a set of parameters based on hand-crafted rules.
+However, the recommended params may not be good to fit your device.
+  - Please adjust according to the GPU used in the console output.
+If you have more VRAM, turn it larger, or vice versus.